MarkLee7925/Student-Grade-Regression/README.md

 ## Dataset:

 Both datasets were retrieved from the UCI Machine Learning Repository (see References below).
 The Math dataset (student-mat.csv) contained 395 samples whereas the Portuguese dataset (student-por.csv) contained 649 samples.
-Thus, here are 1044 samples each representing a single student.
+In total, there are 1044 samples; each representing a single student.

 Additional information about each feature can be found in the student_features.txt file.